AliDehbansiahkarbon/ChatGPTWizard/README.md

 1- Download and Install Ollama : [here](https://ollama.com)

-2- Check if the server is running by opening this in your browser: http://localhost:11434 You should see something like this:
+2- Check if the server is running by opening it in your browser: http://localhost:11434

+  You should see something like this screenshot:

   ![Screenshot 2024-04-02 094238](https://github.com/AliDehbansiahkarbon/ChatGPTWizard/assets/5601608/72eb4b84-7971-4354-bcc8-dd8c3818d3ad)

 3- Then you need at least one trained model to be attached to your new AI server, there are a lot of models [here](https://ollama.com/library), so choose one (codellama is a good one, I suggest that for now) and install it with this command in command-line:
 ```